locrz/locrz/README.md

 ## Hi there 👋 I'm Lucas!

-🔭  I’m currently working as Mobile developer with React Native at [PJBank Pagamentos S.A.](https://pjbank.com.br/), a Fintech from the [Superlogica Group](https://superlogica.com/)
+🔭  I’m a Mobile developer with React Native with a good back-end experience.

+Here you can find all my personal and study projects.

 <!--
 **locrz/locrz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.